-The Centre is operated by a "Parent Board" made up of parents as well as members of the community.
+The Centre is operated by a "Board" made up of parents as well as members of the community.
 The Board has several executive positions (with corresponding responsibilities) that are held on a voluntary basis and are elected annually.
 These positions are President, Vice President, Secretary and Treasurer.
 Names and positions, Board contact information is found on the bulletin board in the main hallway of the Centre.
-If you are interested in attending monthly meetings or becoming a member of the Board, meetings are held the last week of the month (day TBA) in the school staff room at 6:00p.m.
+If you are interested in attending monthly meetings or becoming a member of the Board, please reach out to the Centre Director.
 A General Meeting of the Board is held annually in April.